 This application note describes the measurement of the stress developed in a thin Si epilayer (~0.1-0.2 µm thick) grown above a SiGe substrate with 30% Ge in it (Figure 1).

 The penetration depth of a 514.5 nm wavelength laser beam is ~0.8 µm, so the Raman spectrum (blue) has spectral contributions from both the epilayer and the substrate.
 The SiGe Raman spectrum has three peaks corresponding to vibrations of Ge-Ge, Si-Ge and Si-Si atoms, respectively.
 A weak peak appears on the shoulder of the substrate Si-Si vibration (499.9 cm-1) due to the Si epilayer phonon (510.9 cm-1).

 The Si epilayer Raman wavenumber is red-shifted (~9.5 cm-1) from the Si vibration of a stress free silicon sample (red spectrum).
 This red-shift demonstrates a tensile strain in the Si epilayer caused by the difference in lattice parameters of Ge and Si.

 If a biaxial stress is supposed in the silicon epilayer, each component of the tensile stress is calculated to be ~2.4 Giga Pascals (Gpa).

-Contact us today for your Semiconductor Stress Measurements by Raman needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your semiconductor stress measurements by Raman.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.